AndreyDrv/pico-pc-sensor-monitor/README.md

   - $$/h: the cost of energy per hour with the current system load;
   - Total $: the accumulated cost for the electricity spent for the current session;
 - (Optionally) It is possible to change brightness of the screen with A and B hardware buttons if you have the ones.

+## Troubleshooting, notes
+- Normally, on the device start you will see Wi-Fi connection progress text on the LCD screen and then the UI.
+If not, update the configurations and re-upload one more time.
+- The device will try to connect to the router and then to the PC companion app at every start.
+- Sometimes it takes time (10-120) seconds to connect to router.
+- If the PC is offline, the device will wait for it, and you will see zeroes as the current consumption values.
+So the PC could be restarted randomly, and the values will be accumulated properly for the current session.